michaelwayman/edfplus/docs/motivation.md

         # Process chunk...
 ```

 This prevents OOM errors in memory-constrained environments such as containerized ML pipelines, CI runners, and edge devices.
+The combination of selective signal access, configurable dtypes, and streaming reads means `edfplus` can handle arbitrarily large recordings without requiring the entire file to fit in RAM.

 ## Roadmap

 The next release will introduce configurable **interpolation and downsampling** strategies, giving users explicit control over the fidelity-vs-resource trade-off when working with multi-rate signal files.
+This includes streaming interpolation that operates on chunks rather than requiring the full signal in memory.

 This is a deliberate design contrast with libraries (e.g., `mne`) that automatically upsample lower-rate signals to match the highest rate in the file — synthesizing samples that do not exist in the original recording and inflating memory usage unnecessarily.